-If you have significant volume difference between your breasts as a result of the partial mastectomy and radiation, your physican may also recommend a symmetry procedure to be performed on the breast that didn’t have the cancer to make the breasts more symmetric rather than performing surgery on the radiated breast.
+If you have a significant volume difference between your breasts as a result of the partial mastectomy and radiation, your physician may also recommend a symmetry procedure to be performed on the breast that didn’t have cancer to make the breasts more symmetric rather than performing surgery on the radiated breast.

 Questions to Ask Your Cancer Surgeon and Plastic Surgeon

 - Would I be a candidate for reconstruction at the time of my partial mastectomy?

 - What are the options I have for reconstruction based on my tumor size and breast size?